tractorcow-farm/silverstripe-fluent/docs/en/how-fluent-works.md

  * There is only ever one sitemap, so the page hierarchy doesn't need to be duplicated for each additional locale.
- * Additional locales are not constrained by MySQL physical row size limits, which was an issue in fluent 3.x.
+ * Additional locales are not constrained by MySQL physical row size limits, which was an issue in Fluent 3.x.